Role and qualifications of Review Commissioners

-If the applicant in a matter is aggrieved by the decision of the Commissioner, they may apply to the Supreme Court for a judicial review of the decision.
+If the review applicant in a matter is aggrieved by the decision of the Commissioner, they may apply to the Supreme Court for a judicial review of the decision.

 Can Review Commissioners investigate allegations of misconduct or false claims that come to light as part of a review?

-No. Review Commissioners do not investigate the veracity of claim that are made as part of the review of another process.
+No. Review Commissioners do not investigate the veracity of claims that are made as part of the review of another process.
 In the event the veracity of a claim becomes an issue as part of a review, it will be referred to the QPS Reviews Section for resolution.
 This is usually done before the review hearing.
 Similarly, officers must not submit unverifiable, unsubstantiated or unreported allegations of misconduct or breaches of discipline for consideration by the Review Commissioners.

 Current Review Commissioners